 In case you haven’t seen, a new professional volleyball structure is in the works for the US on the women’s side.
 There is a pair of fledgling leagues happening on the men’s side (VLA, NVA), but this is the first attempt in quite some time for the women.

 You will note that I used “thing” in the title to this post rather than “league”.
-That’s because what Athletes United – the group behind this new venture – is setting up isn’t really a league.
+That’s because what Athletes Unlimited – the group behind this new venture – is setting up isn’t really a league.
 It’s more like a King/Queen-of-the-Beach format you might be familiar with.
 By that I mean the focus is on individuals rather than teams.
 There are no fixed teams, in fact.
 They get remixed each week over a 6-week campaign.
 Players earn points along the way, though how exactly that happens is unclear.

 As much as I strongly favor getting professional volleyball going in the US, I’m not sure this is the way.
 That’s for a couple reasons.